Elecsys® Anti-HAV II

 Hepatitis A

-Hepatitis A is an acute, inflammatory liver disease caused by infection with the hepatitis A virus (HAV).
-HAV is a non-enveloped RNA virus in the family of picornaviruses.
-Of the 7 known genotypes, 4 can infect humans.
-Only one serotype of HAV has been documented.1-5
+Hepatitis A is an acute, inflammatory liver disease caused by infection with HAV.
+HAV is a non-enveloped RNA virus in the family of Picornaviridae (genus Hepatovirus).
+Three genotypes and 6 subgenotypes of human HAV have been described based on the variability of the capsid gene.
+However, only one single serotype of the human HAV has been identified.1-5

-Hepatitis A occurs sporadically and in epidemics worldwide, with around 1.4 million new HAV infections reported each year.3,4 HAV is transmitted fecal-orally either by person-to-person contact or ingestion of contaminated food or water in regions of low hygienic standards.
+Hepatitis A occurs sporadically and in epidemics worldwide, with around 1.5 million new clinically recognized HAV infections.3,4 HAV is transmitted fecal-orally either by person-to-person contact or ingestion of contaminated food or water in regions of low hygienic standards.
 Cooked foods can transmit HAV if the temperature during food preparation is inadequate to inactivate the virus or if food is contaminated through infected food handlers.1,4-6

 HAV has only been linked with acute hepatitis, and most patients fully recover within two months after infection.
 Only 10 - 15 % of people infected will have prolonged or relapsed illness for up to 6 months.
 Exposure to HAV creates lifelong immunity against future infection.
 HAV vaccines are available, which also stimulate active, lifelong immunity with 95 – 100 % efficiency.1-4